-- 1.6 The delivery of the LBSIP24 is driven by a formal Enhanced Partnership (EP) between the Council and Leicestershire bus operators which was formally in place by March 2022.
+The delivery of the LBSIP24 is driven by a formal Enhanced Partnership (EP) between the council and Leicestershire bus operators which was formally in place by March 2022.
 The members of the EP are:

 - Leicestershire County Council

 - Arriva

 - Centrebus

 - CT4N

 - First

 - Diamond Bus

 - Nottingham City Transport

 - Stagecoach

 - Trent Barton

 - Vectare

 - Wellglade Group (Kinchbus/Trentbarton)

+- Two district/borough officer representatives

-- 1.7 In developing the LBSIP24 the County Council has engaged widely with multiple stakeholders to incorporate their views on improving bus services.
-This has built upon the existing collaborative partnership approach between the Council and operators.
-The process has involved: - Individual meetings with all operators - All operator meetings - Engagement with District Councils - Engagement with neighbouring Local Transport Authorities - Regular meetings with DfT representatives - Engagement with technological suppliers to enhance knowledge and understanding. - Passenger Transport User Group - Enhanced Partnership forum - Leicestershire County Council's intelligence including through service registrations received, public letters, petitions, and requests. - 1.8 The LBSIP24 is a flexible live document which can adapt to change, evolving as details around funding availability and local conditions emerge.
+In developing the LBSIP24, the county council has engaged widely with multiple stakeholders to incorporate their views on improving bus services.
+This has built upon the existing collaborative partnership approach between the council and operators.
+The process has involved:

+- Individual meetings with every operator

+- All operator meetings

+- Engagement with district councils

+- Engagement with neighbouring local transport authorities (LTAs)

+- Regular meetings with Department for Transport (DfT) representatives

+- Engagement with technological suppliers to enhance knowledge and understanding

+- Passenger Transport User Group

+- Enhanced Partnership Forum

+- Leicestershire County Council's intelligence gathered through service registrations received, public letters, petitions, and requests

+The LBSIP24 is a flexible, live document which can adapt to change, evolving as details around funding availability and local conditions emerge.
 It does however give stability, consistency, and clarity of long-term vision to allow both the LTA and bus operators to commit to delivering a much-needed boost to bus services and usage.
-The LBSIP is formally reviewed annually by members, to ensure that it is still fit-for-purpose and that it takes account of levels of funding availability, technological developments and ongoing feedback from bus users and non-users. - 1.9 The Enhanced Partnership members meet at least quarterly to review progress on the delivery of the LBSIP, EP Plan and Schemes, and agree actions needed to keep on or ahead of schedule.
-The EP also includes opportunity through a broad 'Enhanced Partnership Forum' for a wide range of other stakeholders to provide input and suggestions on how the BSIP should best be implemented. - 1.10 The LBSIP24 represents an ambitious but realistic step on the road to revitalising the Leicestershire bus network.
+The LBSIP is formally reviewed annually by members, to ensure that it is still fit-for-purpose and that it takes account of levels of funding availability, technological developments and ongoing feedback from bus users and non-users.

+The Enhanced Partnership members meet at least quarterly to review progress on the delivery of the LBSIP, EP plan and schemes, and agree actions needed to keep on or ahead of schedule.
+The EP also includes opportunity through a broad 'Enhanced Partnership Forum' for a wide range of other stakeholders to provide input and suggestions on how the BSIP should best be implemented.

+The LBSIP24 represents an ambitious but realistic step on the road to revitalising the Leicestershire bus network.
 With funding from Government, it will be able to deliver a brighter future for bus use in the county that will play a vital role in achieving Leicestershire's aspirations to be a low-carbon, clean growth area.